flochre/ruediger/arduino_ruediger/readme.md

+# How to start the robot

-Source the project or add it to your bashrc
+## Source the project or add it to your bashrc
 On the Raspi
 ```
 source ~/rosserial_ws/devel/setup.bash